 First, you have to sign the processing agreement of Google.
 This can be found in the Google Analytics management environment under Account Settings.
 Under Data Processing Agreement you should click on Review Amendment.
 After reading, click Done.
 For more info click here.

-Step 2 – Disable sharing data with Google
+Step 2 – Turn off data sharing

 Do not allow Google to process the entire IP address (Anonymize IP).
 By adding an extra piece of code to your Google Analytics tracking code, the last part of the website visitor’s IP address will be deleted.
 You can find this piece of code here.